 Situated in the interior of the island in a central position Pyrgos is a traditional Greek village surrounded by vineyards with views across the island from many vantage points.

-Not only is it one of the most authentic parts of the island but it is also one of the most affordable.
-We think this is one of the best hidden gems in Greece and certainly Santorini.
+Not only is it one of the most authentic parts of the island, but it is also one of the most affordable.
+We think this is one of the best-hidden gems in Greece, and certainly in Santorini.

 recommended hotels in Pyrgos

 Recommended Budget hotel : Aroma Cavas apartments have wide terrace, great views and can sleep 4 people.

 Recommended mid-range hotel : Stay in a restored winery at Pyrgos 1870 or book a junior suite at Nova Luxury Suites with a hot tub and seaviews.